AdobeDocs/experience-manager-screens.en/help/user-guide/on-demand-content.md

 ## Managing Publication: Delivering Content Updates from Author to Publish to Device {#managing-publication-delivering-content-updates-from-author-to-publish-to-device}

 You can publish and unpublish content from AEM Screens.
-The Manage Publication feature allows you to deliver content updates from author to publish to device.
+The Manage Publication feature lets you deliver content updates from author to publish to device.
 You can publish/unpublish content for your entire AEM Screens project or only for one of your channels, location, device, application, or a schedule.

 ### Managing Publication for an AEM Screens Project {#managing-publication-for-an-aem-screens-project}